letoram/tui-bindings/lua/doc/lua-tui.md

 state\_in event handler or a state\_out event handler, expecting you to pack/unpack enough state to be able to revert to an earlier state.
 Implementing this properly unlocks a number of desired features, e.g. device mobility, crash recovery, data mobility and so on.
+For how to deal with the data in a state\_in/out handler, see bchunk below.

 You can also disable the feature after enabling it by setting the size to 0.